 Protests can be resolved at different stages.
 Some protests are resolved because the owners accept the settlements proposed by the county.
 These settlements may be offered through informal channels, such as an email or phone exchange with a staff member from the DCAD.
-If an agreement is not reached, the protest advances to a formal hearing with a quasi-judicial entity called the Appraisal Review Board.21 The formal hearing entails no risk: if the DCAD schedules a hearing and households do not attend, the protest is simply dismissed with no penalty.22 After protests are resolved one way or another, the final assessed home values (from hereon, "certified" values) and tax amounts are calculated.
+If an agreement is not reached, the protest advances to a formal hearing with a quasi-judicial entity called the Appraisal Review Board.22 The formal hearing entails no risk: if the DCAD schedules a hearing and households do not attend, the protest is simply dismissed with no penalty.23 After protests are resolved one way or another, the final assessed home values (from hereon, "certified" values) and tax amounts are calculated.
 Taxes become payable on October 1st, 2020 and, if unpaid, become delinquent after January 31st, 2021.

 To aid in the interpretation of the results, we provide some basic descriptive statistics about the households in the sample.
-We focus on the sample of 423,607 single-family homes that were subject to property taxes in Dallas County in 2020, after excluding some potentially problematic cases such as households with missing data.23 The average home in this sample has a value of \$306,000 and pays \$6,150 annually in property taxes.
-For a subsample of these subjects, we obtained individual-level demographic data from a private vendor.24 The average subject is 52 years old, 65% are White, 9% are African-American and 20% are Hispanic.
-In different parts of the research design we focus on different subgroups of the main sample of 423,607 single-family homes, such as homes with homestead status or homes that were
+We focus on the sample of 423,607 single-family homes that were subject to property taxes in Dallas County in 2020, after excluding some potentially problematic cases such as households with missing data.24 The average home in this sample

+20 Results reported in Appendix A.1.4.

-20 Our Field Survey (introduced in Section 4.2 below) included a final, open-ended question for subjects who wanted to share any thoughts with the researchers.
+21 Our Field Survey (introduced in Section 4.2 below) included a final, open-ended question for subjects who wanted to share any thoughts with the researchers.
 Many households took this opportunity to mention their tax burden as a motivation for protesting.

-21 Formal hearings are typically conducted in person before a panel of three independent board members proposed by the DCAD and appointed by the Local Administrative District Judge of Dallas County.
+22 Formal hearings are typically conducted in person before a panel of three independent board members proposed by the DCAD and appointed by the Local Administrative District Judge of Dallas County.
 In response to the COVID-19 emergency in 2020, the DCAD staff did not conduct face-to-face negotiations, and all settlements were offered via email or telephone.
 Formal hearings were conducted over the phone with a single board member.
 If all else fails, the homeowner has the option to contest the decision in court.

-22 Of the 2020 direct protests that contain information on the form in which it was resolved, we find that 43.7% were settled informally, 35.2% were settled after a formal hearing, and 21.1% were either withdrawn or dismissed.
+23 Of the 2020 direct protests that contain information on the form in which it was resolved, we find that 43.7% were settled informally, 35.2% were settled after a formal hearing, and 21.1% were either withdrawn or dismissed.

-23 For more details on the definition of this sample, see Appendix A.1.3.
+$^{^{24}}$ For more details on the definition of this sample, see Appendix A.1.3.